Interview with Dr. Schechter about Dr. Sarno and TMS

 Dr. David Schechter

-The book that teaches your brain is the solution to your pain:
+The book that teaches you that your brain is the solution to your pain: